-This summer greenery hoop wreath is the perfect way to bring summer into your house either on a wall, a mirror or a door and the best part is that it is super easy to make.
+This summer greenery hoop wreath is the perfect way to embrace outdoor beauty in your house!
+You can place it either on a wall, a mirror or a door and the best part is that it is super easy to make.

 - embroidery or quilting hoop – mine is 18″ in diameter